Endemic to Clear LakeCA Threatened SpeciesFederal ESA Proposed

 California's Rarest Minnow

-Today, the Clear Lake Hitch faces mounting threats: prolonged drought, loss of spawning habitat, harmful algal blooms from Microcystis aeruginosa, competition and predation from invasive species, and reduced water flows in tributaries.
+Today, the Clear Lake hitch faces mounting threats: prolonged drought, loss of spawning habitat, harmful algal blooms, competition and predation from invasive species, and reduced water flows in tributaries.
 In February 2023, Lake County declared a local state of emergency due to the risk of extinction.
+As of January 2025, the U.S. Fish & Wildlife Service has proposed listing the hitch as threatened under the Federal Endangered Species Act.

 Biology